samblenny/feather-tft-clock/README.md

 This is a Krita screenshot showing a zoomed in view of the spritesheet I made for seven segment digits.
-I added sprite number overlays (black text on white squares) to show how the sprite numbers will work once the spritesheet is loaded as a bitmap to use with `displayio.TileGrid` in CircuitPython.
+I added sprite number overlays (black text on white squares) to show how the sprite numbers work when the spritesheet is loaded as a bitmap for use with `displayio.TileGrid` in CircuitPython.

 ![annotated Krita screenshot showing a zoomed view of a spritesheet](sprites-6x2-screenshot.png)